Raku/examples/README.md

 Since you have a commit-bit (if not then talk to the folks at #perl6 on irc.freenode.net) feel free to commit your changes to the main repository.
 No need to submit a pull request!

+## Running the examples

+To run most examples (all examples excluding those which take a very long time or are memory hogs) one can use the `run-examples.pl` script in the `bin` directory:

+    $ perl6 bin/run-examples.pl

+If one wishes to run the examples for a given category, then one can simply use the `--category=<category-dir>` option specifying the desired category's directory name.
+For example, to run the examples for the `cookbook` category, use the following:

+    $ perl6 bin/run-examples.pl --category=cookbook

 ## Building the examples documentation